 The pricing is, as Corrigan says, egalitarian.
 If you want, you can go for a two-course set menu for just £29, or go wild on the a-la-carte and wine menus and spend a lot more if you really want to make it feel like an experience – the beauty of the restaurant is how it can easily fit the bill for either of these occasions.
 Either way, quality and satisfaction is all-but assured.

 It’s fair to say the relaunched restaurant has been perfectly pitched.
 The decor is bright and understated, taking advantage of its enviable location by recognising the star is always going to be the view.
-In a way the setting reflects the food.
-Simple without being basic, elegant without being pretentious, laidback but luxurious, and the sparks of innovation are laced subtly throughout the menu rather than leaping off the plate, but are more than enough quirks to ward off any hint of a temptation to call it stuffy.
+In a way, the setting reflects the food.
+Simple without being basic, elegant without being pretentious, laidback but luxurious.
+The sparks of innovation are laced subtly throughout the menu rather than leaping off the plate, but there are more than enough quirks to ward off any hint of a temptation to call it stuffy.

 The result means that it fits in beautifully within the ecosystem of the gallery.
 Go before or go after viewing the world’s most expansive collection of portraits – you can even catch a sneak preview of the truly excellent Paul McCartney photography exhibit as you enter – it’s as close as you can get to a slam dunk of a London day out.
 We sampled it for lunch on a warm, overcast summer day, but it would work equally well as an evening night out.